Data (in)equities in data science: Dissecting systemic and systematic biases in pulse oximetry: Illustration with synthetic pulse oximetry data

 By using a synthetic dataset, we are able to further explore not just how differential measurement error alone impacts health, but also how it interacts with and compounds inequities stemming from systemic racial biases by toggling each source of bias on and off independently within the data-generating process.
 Table \ref{tab:metrics_table} demonstrates the consequences of these two sources of bias by calculating the metrics described Sections \ref{oracle} and \ref{backwards} for four datasets: both biases active, measurement error only, systemic racial bias only, and neither.
 All four datasets pass the representativeness threshold, confirming sufficient sample sizes to conduct the downstream analyses.
-With both biases active, we see significant treatment disparity, equality of opportunity violations, and systemic racial bias, as observed in real-world studies \citep{sjoding2020racial}.
-By isolating each process, we demonstrate how measurement error alone produces significant differential error and marginal treatment disparities, while systemic racial bias alone produces significant treatment disparities and a significant race coefficient in the logistic regression even without differential measurement error.
-Together, these negative effects are amplified, with the magnitude of disparity being larger across the board.
+By isolating each process, we demonstrate how measurement error alone produces significant differential error and marginal treatment disparities, while systemic racial bias alone produces significant treatment disparities and significant outcome disparities.
+Together, these negative effects are amplified: looking at our primary synthetic dataset used for Table \ref{tab:hypoxemia_outcomes} and Figure \ref{fig:synthetic}, which has both biases active, we see that almost all of the data equity metrics are flagged in Table \ref{tab:metrics_table}.
+In this case, there is statistically significant treatment disparity, equality of opportunity violations, and both parametric and non-parametric evidence of systemic racial bias, just as observed in real-world studies \citep{sjoding2020racial}.
 When neither bias is active, no metric is flagged, confirming that these metrics do not generate spurious findings in the absence of true disparities.